dyeramosu/AC215_snapnutrition/app/README.md

 - Follow the same process Create another service account called `gcp-service`
 - For `gcp-service` give the following roles:
     - Storage Object Viewer
+	- If using a Vertex AI model endpoint
+		- AI Platform Admin
+		- Vertex AI Administrator"
 - Then click done.
 - This will create a service account
 - On the right "Actions" column click the vertical ... and select "Create key".
 A prompt for Create private key for "gcp-service" will appear select "JSON" and click create.
 This will download a Private key json file to your computer.
 Copy this json file into the **secrets** folder.